Tramshy/trashy-outlines/README.md

 This package is licensed under the MIT License.
 For more information read: `LICENSE`.

 ## Additional Notes
+There are warning messages and such for the `OutlineSmoothNormalMapping` component, but they randomly broke so just ignore them please!

 The use of [UPM Git Extension](https://github.com/mob-sakai/UpmGitExtension) is highly recommended, for easy updating of this package.